wso2/docs-apk/en/docs/setup/analytics/configure-analytics-for-choreo-insights.md

 ## Step 2 - Configure APK

-1. Follow the instructions outlined in [Customize Configurations](../Customize-Configurations.md).
+1. Follow the instructions outlined in <a href="../../Customize-Configurations">Customize Configurations</a>.
 These instructions will guide you through the process of acquiring the `values.yaml` file.
 2. Open the `values.yaml` file and set the following configuration under the `wso2.apk.dp.gatewayRuntime` section.

 ```yaml